JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/16.colourshift2/docs.md

 ![slideshow](hero.png)

-The demo for Colourshift2 uses the title, introtext and readmore in the main content area and uses Joomla as the content source.
+The demo for Colourshift2 uses the title, introtext and readmore elements in the main content area and uses Joomla as the content source.

 The image is automatically retrieved from the item currently set to display however if the image doesn't exist then the slideshow will display a blank tile which uses the primary color set in the Zentools2 theme panel.